 Employees Defined Contribution Plans - The City is a participant in the Florida Municipal Pension Trust Fund, a multiple employer 401(a) defined contribution plan.
-The plan is established and administered by and can be amended under the authority of the Florida League of Cities, Inc. All full-time employees not employed by the Charter Schools are eligible to participate in the plan after one year of service.
+The plan is established and administered by and can be amended under the authority of the Florida League of Cities, Inc. All full-time employees are eligible to participate in the plan upon the first month following 30 days of employment.
 As soon as an employee is eligible to participate in the plan, contributions are made by the City.
-Under this plan, the City contributes 4% of the employees' eligible wages.
+Under this plan, the City contributes 10% of eligible wages for police officers and 7% for all other eligible employees.
 The contribution rate is established by the City Commission.
 Employees do not participate in the plan funding.
 Employees are 100% vested upon completion of one year of service.
 No fixed benefits are paid or payable upon retirement.
-At September 30, 2016, there were 28 participants in the plan.
+At September 30, 2017, there were 24 participants in the plan.

-During the year ended September 30, 2016, the City contributed \$25,922 to the plan.
-Forfeitures of unvested balances totaling \$25,967 were used to reduce the City's contribution.
-The total contribution is approximately 4% of the current year's covered payroll.
+During the year ended September 30, 2017, the City contributed \$84,850 to the plan.
+Forfeitures of unvested balances totaling \$27,603 were used to reduce the City's contribution.
 The City has no unfunded liability under this plan.